 ‘Water and air’ he says, ‘are like a married couple, they complement each other.
 Swimming is like a gift, borne out of the need of water and air’, a mischievous glint emanates from his eyes reflecting the rays of light from the blinding September sun.
 A twinge of excitement swept over me that I asked if he can also enlighten me as to why this part of the world needs no sales pitch.
 ‘Dreams and reality reveal their secrets here in a simplistic meaning’, patting my shoulder and with a smile went on surveying his kingdom of monastic needs.

-That halcyon afternoon, I itched to see the rest of St. Jean Cap Ferrat through eyes of a traveler and not of a holiday maker.
+That halcyon afternoon, I itched to see the rest of St. Jean Cap Ferrat.
 I wanted to witness the dreams and the realities that Gruneberg had mentioned.
 Bidding ‘au revoir’ to the Grand Dame, a FourSeasons Hotel set amid manicured lush gardens and perched on a hill with panoramic views of the Mediterranean, I got behind the wheel of my Fiat 500 and allowed the roaming spirit to take over.

 Shaped like a double-edged scimitar, St. Jean Cap Ferrat forms a peninsula between Monaco and the city of Nice.
 Yet unlike most this part of the Riviera, the cape’s landscape sculpted by natural elements remained remarkably unspoilt and far away in spirits from the blithesome elements one experiences in Cannes or St. Tropez.